ncri/ajaxify_rails/README.md

 ### Flash Messages

-Ajaxify Rails correctly displays your flash messages after ajaxified requests.
+Ajaxify correctly displays your flash messages after ajaxified requests.
 To do so it stores them in cookies.
 By default, only `flash[:notice]` is supported.
 If you are using for example `flash[:warning]` as well you have to set:

     Ajaxify.flash_types = ['notice', 'warning']